 All water direct from government mains in Hong Kong satisfies the United Nations World Health Organization standards.
 Bottled water is widely available in hotels and supermarkets.

 Cantonese is widely spoken in Hong Kong.
-Most people understand Chinese but not knowing to speak in Chinese.
+Most people understand Chinese but not fluent in it.
 English is widely spoken in commercial & tourist areas.

 Planning to go Hong Kong?